What is work-life balance?

 - a feeling of detachment from work or becoming cynical

 - reduced efficiency or lacking a sense of achievement

-Burnout also includes the concept of ‘compassion fatigue’ where one loses the emotional capacity to care about others.
+Burnout also includes ‘compassion fatigue’, where one loses the emotional capacity to care about others.
 This can lead to simply ‘going through the motions’ and can be a problem for those in health or caring professions where compassion is integral to their work.

 Where to get help

-Finding a healthy balance between work and personal life can be hard, but it is easier if you seek help.
-Talk to your doctor, or see below for online programs and tools that can help.
+Finding a healthy balance between work and personal life can be hard, but help is available.

 Learn more here about the development and quality assurance of healthdirect content.